scorelab/Codelabz/README.md

 > **NOTE**:To Deploy firebase cloud functions you have to satisfy following requirements

 1. Your Firebase project should have Blaze plan or higher version
+   ##steps to upgrade to blaze plan
+   1. Log in to the Firebase Console.
+In the lower left, you will see that your project is listed on the Spark plan.
+Click the upgrade button.
+   2. Select the Blaze plan
+   3. Select a billing account.
+Then click Continue and Purchase.
+And there you go on the Blaze plan.
-2. You should have installed Firebase CLI tool in your machine
+   3. You should have installed Firebase CLI tool in your machine
+   4. To install Firebase CLI machine you can use the command **npm install -g firebase-tools**

 Run `npm install` in `CodeLabz/functions ` folder.